cnoe-io/reference-implementation-google/README.md

 <!-- omit from toc -->

-# CNOE Azure Reference Implementation
+# CNOE GCP Reference Implementation

-This repository provides a reference implementation for deploying Cloud Native Operations Enabler (CNOE) components on Azure Kubernetes Service (AKS) using GitOps principles.
+This repository provides a reference implementation for deploying Cloud Native Operations Enabler (CNOE) components on Google Kubernetes Engine (GKE) using GitOps principles.

 <!-- omit from toc -->